b10k-io/vesting-token/WHITEPAPER.md

 TwentyOne is a community owned project.

-Holders will be able to vote on initiatives, for example, adding a utility aspect, or on how to use the community funds.
+Holders will be able to vote on initiatives, for example, adding a utility aspect, or on how to use the Community Reserves.
 These votes will be completed through a purpose built DAO.

-The management team will assume the role of trustees and will be responsible for implementing approved proposals and safeguarding the community funds.
+The management team will assume the role of stewards and will be responsible for implementing approved proposals and safeguarding the Community Reserves.

 There will be fees associated with pushing community initiatives.
 These fees will go to the community funds.